leouieda/lithosphere/lectures/3-flexure/content.md

 # Reading

-For an detailed discussion and derivation of equations,
+For an detailed discussion and derivation of some equations,
 <br>
 refer to the excellent textbooks:

-* "The Solid Earth" by C. M. R. Fowler (section 9.6)
+* "The Solid Earth" by C. M. R. Fowler (section 5.7)
-* "Geodynamics" by Donald Turcotte and Gerald Schubert (section 3.17)
+* "Geodynamics" by Donald Turcotte and Gerald Schubert (section 3.16)

 ---